-Drinking a white port and tonic cocktail is popular in Portugal all year but especially during the warm summer months.
-Follow our easy white port tonic recipe and craft a Porto Tonico at home with just five ingredients.
+Drinking a Porto Tonico is popular in Portugal all year but especially during the warm summer months.
+Follow our easy white port tonic cocktail recipe and craft a Porto Tonico at home.

 Though we first experienced the popular Portuguese cocktail in Porto during our honeymoon, we drink the summer sipper at Lisbon restaurants and bars now that we live in Portugal.
 We’ve even found Porto Tonicos at Lisbon’s Time Out Market.